Before accepting your offer, you need to discuss the opportunity with Dr. Hawker. You will need to provide Dr. Hawkerwith the following information:

 The enrollment process from when you enter your co-op information into Handshake to when you are enrolled in SIS may take 1-2 weeks.
 If you are not enrolled after two weeks, email Chelsea.

 Co-op is registered on your schedule as a 0 credit class.
 While on co-op, you are considered a full-time student.
 However, during co-op, students are not eligible to receive financial aid, including private alternative loans.
 Contact your Financial Aid counselor with any questions.

 If you need to be registered for co-op after the add/drop date.
 The SE Office submits a Late Add/Drop Form to the GCCIS Dean’s Office.
 They then approve the late add and forward the form to the Registrar’s Office.
 The Registrar’s Office will then enroll you.
-This process is much slower, and it could take several days to enroll you in SIS.
+This process is much slower and it could take several days to enroll you in SIS.

 Register your co-op within one week of accepting a position.
 If you do not register your co-op promptly, you are putting your health insurance, financial aid and student loans at risk.

-All graduate students must complete 2 semesters of academic study within the Software Engineering Department before going on co-op.
+All graduate students must complete 2 semesters of full-time academic study within the Software Engineering Department before going on co-op.
 All co-op positions must be full-time (at least 35 hours per week) and be paid.

 Graduate students may not take more than 3 terms of co-op.